 Women outlive men, make less during their careers and have less in savings due to pay discrepancies and time taken out of the workforce to raise their families.
-These are just a few reasons why it is important for you to know the following about estate planning:
+Here are a few things that women, in particular, need to know about estate planning:

-Minor children can be legally protected with a Kids Protection Plan®, which provides parents with important legal tools to name short- and long-term guardians, provide instructions and guidelines for those guardians and execute medical powers of attorney that allow you to dictate medical care for your minor children in case they are injured and you are not with them.
+Minor children can be legally protected with a Guardianship Plan, which provides parents with important legal tools to name short- and long-term guardians, provide instructions and guidelines for those guardians and execute medical powers of attorney that allow you to dictate medical care for your minor children in case they are injured and you are not with them.

 A Will and a Living Trust are both essential estate planning tools, and although both can be used to transfer assets upon death, they serve separate purposes.
 A living trust can take effect while you are alive or after death.
 It allows you to hold assets for your benefit during your life, which may prove useful if you become incapacitated in the future.
 A living will can also be beneficial if you own real estate in another state.
 A Will only takes effect upon death, and is used to appoint guardians for minor children, cover assets that are not part of a living trust and create trusts that kick in after death.